 Returning to Work: For most sedentary jobs, Dr van den Berg recommends taking 2 weeks off from work.
 When you return to work your arm will be in a sling (for 6 weeks after surgery), but you should be able to manage if you do no lifting, pushing, pulling or carrying.
 You may begin light duty work involving no lifting, pushing, pulling or carrying, within two weeks after surgery; you may work at waist/desk level.
 Most patients can tolerate occasional work at shoulder level 3-6 months after surgery, but a return to heavy lifting or overhead use may require 6-12 months.

 Physiotherapy plays a vital role in getting you back to your daily activities.
 A personalized physiotherapy program will help you regain shoulder strength and motion.
 You will be referred to a dedicated shoulder physiotherapist with years of experience in treating all kinds of shoulder problems.

 Surgery to repair a torn rotator cuff is almost always successful in alleviating shoulder pain.
 Returning strength to the shoulder is more difficult to guarantee.
 This type of surgery is successful about 85-95% of the time.
-No shoulder operation is 100% successful in every individual but the procedures we perform are reliable and will help restore the potential function in your shoulder.
-Rotator cuff repair for a tear from a acute injury works best if it is done within a few weeks of the injury.
+No shoulder surgery is 100% successful in every individual but the procedures we perform are reliable and will help restore the potential function in your shoulder.
+Rotator cuff repair for a tear from an acute injury works best if it is done within a few weeks of the injury.
 Because of the many variables involved, I can make no guarantees other than to assure you I will deliver the very best medical care possible.